flutter-webrtc/callkeep/README.md

 ## Display incoming calls in foreground, background or terminate state

-The incoming call concept we are looking for is firing a display incoming call action when "something" is received in our app.
+The incoming call concept we are looking for is firing an incoming call action when "something" is received in our app.

-I've tested this concept with FCM and works pretty fine.
+I've tested this concept with FCM and it works pretty fine.

 ```dart
 final FlutterCallkeep _callKeep = FlutterCallkeep();